etoile/CoreObject/HACKING.md

 - Invalid: @property (nonatomic, readonly, copy) NSDictionary *elementsByName;

-	- don't declare a readonly property as copy (copy only describes if the object is copied by the setter)
+	- don't declare a readonly property as copy (copy only describes if the object is copied by the setter), unless you are overriding a (readwrite, copy) property

 Note: for overriden properties, sometimes we have to break these rules to ensure the code compile without warnings or disable -Wproperty-attribute-mismatch with clang diagnostic pragma.
 For instance, NSObject.description is marked with copy, this implies COObject.description has to be marked as copy too, although copy is useless when no setter exists.